kyangy/blog/posts/ab5-abcs-exemption-production.md

 ### Final Thoughts

 Basically,  your crew is now employees in most cases.
 If you have specific questions, please talk to a lawyer, to find out for sure, to avoid fines or potential jail time.
 This law is broad on purpose, so finding loopholes will be tricky at best, but almost impossible.
 Please, please, please, err on the side of caution and consult a lawyer.
 [Topsheet](https://topsheet.io) offers a myriad of tools and automation for production companies, up to 25x faster than anything else on the market.
-As well, we have a free
+As well, we have a free mobile app for tablets and phones that make all of this easy for productions; union or non-union.
+If you have any questions please reach out, we would love to help you.

 ### Resources